U.S. Surgeon General's Report: "Prevent and Decrease Obesity, 2001."

 Diet pills rarely lead to permanent weight loss.
 The best method for weight loss is the tried-and-true formula of good eating habits and plenty of exercise.
 Using over-the-counter weight loss drugs is a short-term solution to a long-term problem.
 Save the money and spend it on nutritious foods.
 Get in touch with your hunger and appetite instead of relying on supplements that are uncontrolled by the FDA and often have no scientific proof of effectiveness.

 The latest recommendations suggest using thirst as the guideline for how much fluid to drink each day.
 Individual fluid needs vary from person to person.
-Most healthy adult men should drink about 3 liters of fluids a day and women about 2 liters (unless he or she is fluid restricted).
+Most healthy adult men should drink about 3 liters of fluids a day (approximately 102 ounces), and women about 2 liters, or about 68 ounces (unless he or she is fluid restricted).
 Discuss the amount of fluids you should be drinking with your health care provider.

 Pay attention to thirst as well as the color and odor of your urine.
 Dry mouth and concentrated (dark) urine are good indicators that you need more fluids.
 Dry environments, heat, and physical activity, especially during warm weather, all increase hydration needs.
 Both young children and older adults are more vulnerable to dehydration.
 Keep in mind your body constantly loses water as it evaporates from your skin.
 Individuals with larger body surfaces and those who perspire more will lose greater amounts of water through evaporation.